joaovarelas/FCUP_MSI_BDCC_Project1/README.md

-# Hospital Backend Project 1 - BDCC 24/25
+# Hospital Backend Project 1 - Big Data & Cloud Computing 24/25

 This project is a backend system for hospital data management, deployed on Google Cloud Platform (GCP).
 It leverages the **MIMIC-III** database and provides a REST API for managing hospital data, patient admissions, medical progress, media files, and patient-related questions.